---disable-grub-emu-usb --disable-efiemu
+--disable-efiemu

-These options minimize what is built by disabling features and testing programs not needed for LFS.
+This option minimizes what is built by disabling a feature and testing programs not needed for LFS.

 Using GRUB to make your LFS system bootable will be discussed in Section 8.4, "Using GRUB to Set Up the Boot Process".